Plutonomicon/plutarch-plutus/plutarch-docs/src/Concepts/DataAndScottEncoding.md

 # Data encoding and Scott encoding

-In Plutus Core, there are really two (conflicting) ways to represent non-trivial ADTs: [`Constr`](https://plutonomicon.github.io/plutarch-plutus/haddock/plutus-ledger-api/html/PlutusLedgerApi-V3.html#t:Data) data encoding, or Scott encoding.
+In Plutus Core, there are multiple (conflicting) ways to represent non-trivial ADTs: [`Constr`](https://plutonomicon.github.io/plutarch-plutus/haddock/plutus-ledger-api/html/PlutusLedgerApi-V3.html#t:Data) data encoding, Scott encoding, or native SoP added in UPLC 1.1.0.
 You should use only one of these representations for your non-trivial types.

 > Aside: What's a "trivial" type?
 The non-data builtin types! `PInteger`, `PByteString`, `PBuiltinList`, `PBuiltinPair`, and `PMap` (actually just a builtin list of builtin pairs).
 It's important to note that [`Data`](https://plutonomicon.github.io/plutarch-plutus/haddock/plutus-ledger-api/html/PlutusLedgerApi-V3.html#t:Data) (`Constr` or otherwise) is also a builtin type.